 Lubricant manufacturers continually research and experiment with various chemical additives that in some cases comprise 20 percent of a typical multi-grade oil.
 In addition to viscosity index improvements, which are the primary additives that allow for multi-grade oils, manufacturers use rust and corrosion inhibitors to neutralize acidic oxidation of the oil.
 Manufacturers use detergents and dispersants to minimize sludge buildup, along with anti-foaming agents and pressure additives to prevent oil barrier breakdown between internal engine parts.
 This is known as the shear factor.
 Manufacturers use additives to aid the base oil in the protection of engine components, but each has limitations and can be affected by the same factors that degrade base oils.

-How Do I Know When My Oil Needs To Be Changed?
+How Does the Monitor Determine When My Oil Needs To Be Changed?

 One solution presented by the automobile manufacturers is an oil life monitor.
 Several types of systems exist that use technology to directly “read” the oil.
 The most popular of these systems rely on capacitance.
 Using two conducting plates separated by the oil, which acts as an insulating fluid, the system calculates a base capacitance number.
 As the oil degrades, the system measures the change in capacitance.